 You have the option of freezing your account or specific security for a given period.

 Before Demat, the securities investment process was too lengthy and time consuming with heavy paperwork.
 Managing all the paper securities before 1996 was costly and burdensome.
 Additionally, there were risk factors associated with it, such as theft and physical damage.
-Demat account has made the overall trading experience more accessible and less time-consuming.
-Most importantly, it makes buying and selling securities safer and more secure.
+Dematerialization has made the overall trading experience more accessible and less time-consuming.
+Also, most importantly, it makes buying and selling securities safer and more secure.
 However, you need to understand your requirements and objectives to find the right service provider accordingly.